The Bay (film): Plot

-The opening text explains that the footage shown was confiscated by the U.S. government until an anonymous source leaked it for the entire world to see.
+The opening text explains that the footage shown was confiscated by the U.S. government in 2009, until an anonymous source leaked it for the entire world to see.

 Claridge, a town located on Maryland's Eastern Shore, thrives on its water supply.
 Consequently, the nearby chicken farm has come under fire for polluting the Chesapeake Bay by dumping chicken excrement and other toxins into the water.
 As rookie reporter Donna Thompson covers a local Fourth of July celebration, dozens of citizens fall violently ill and exhibit severe lesions.
-Overwhelmed with patients, Dr. Jack Abrams, the head of the Atlantic Hospital, contacts the CDC, who initially believe the issue to be caused by a viral outbreak.
-The town descends into chaos as people begin dying en masse within hours.
-Several citizens, including a teenager named Jennifer, use FaceTime to report bizarre symptoms, including the feeling of bugs in their bodies.
+Overwhelmed with patients, Dr. Jack Abrams, the head of the Atlantic Hospital, contacts the CDC, which initially believes a viral outbreak is the cause.
+The town descends into chaos as people begin dying en masse within hours: the first casualty is reported by Claridge police that afternoon.
+Later on, a 911 call is made by a distraught woman reporting that her neighbor is wandering on her property, covered in boils and screaming in agony.
+Teenager Denise Button and her boyfriend are attacked and killed by an unknown animal while swimming in a creek.
+Their bodies are never found, but a 12-year-old discovers the camera that documented the incident.
+Meanwhile, several citizens report bizarre symptoms, including the feeling of bugs in their bodies.

-A few months ago, two oceanographers discovered high toxicity levels in the bay.
+A few months before the outbreak, oceanographers Sam and Jaqueline discovered high toxicity levels in the bay.
 After encountering multiple fish eaten from the inside out, they realized that the true culprit was massive, mutated tongue-eating lice.
-The bay water was polluted by massive amounts of excrement, which came from chickens fed steroids for rapid growth.
-Because of this, the isopods proliferate tremendously, killing off millions of fish and causing 40% of the bay to become lifeless.
+The bay water was polluted by massive amounts of excrement from chickens, who were fed steroids for rapid growth.
+Because of this, the isopods proliferated tremendously, killing off millions of fish and causing 40% of the bay to become lifeless.
 The lesions result from the isopods eating their hosts from the inside out.
-The oceanographers attempted to alert city authorities, but the mayor, John Stockman, ignored the warnings.
-A swarm of fully-grown isopods eventually killed the oceanographers, and their bodies were later discovered.
+Sam and Jaqueline attempted to alert city authorities, but the mayor, John Stockman, ignored the warnings.
+A swarm of fully-grown isopods eventually killed Sam and Jaqueline and their bodies were later discovered.

-The Talmet family, consisting of Alex, Stephanie, and their infant son Andrew, sail to Claridge, unaware of the danger as the town has been forcibly quarantined and local law enforcement has shut down cell towers.
+The Talmet family, consisting of Alex, Stephanie, and their infant son Andrew, sail to Claridge, unaware of the danger, as the town has been forcibly quarantined and local law enforcement has shut down cell towers.
 The isopods have also infected Stephanie's parents.
 Two deputies, Jimson and Paul, answer a call concerning someone screaming in pain; in a digitally enhanced audio recording, Jimson encounters an infected family begging to be killed.
 Having gone insane from seeing what has happened, he euthanizes them and subsequently murders Paul after one of the isopods bites him.
 After being confronted by Stockman and Sheriff Lee Roberts, the lesion-covered Jimson kills Roberts and himself.
 Stockman attempts to flee in Roberts' police car, only to be killed in a collision.